peytoncordero/DRI25/pandas.md

 ```
 </Secret>

-Display a random selection of 10 rows in the DataFrame
+Write code to display a random selection of 10 rows in the DataFrame

 <Secret>
 ```python